-VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
-When it was created, VPN was an answer to the IT architectures and business challenges of the time.
-Centralized data centers hosting enterprise applications needed to be used by employees when they were ‘off-site.’
-These
+VPN limitations in the modern IT landscape VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
+It answered the IT architectures and business challenges of its time.
+Employees needed to access centralized data centers hosting enterprise applications when they were off-site, and these connections

 SASE and the Electric Vehicle Revolution